ggorlen/rene/README.md

         return lcs(len(text1), len(text2), text1, text2)
 ```

-There are also command-line tools for LC but I haven't tried them.
-Efficiency might be impaired due to NumPy but I haven't checked.
+There are command-line submission tools for LC that could automate this.
+Efficiency might be impaired due to importing NumPy without taking advantage of vectorized operations.

 ## Testing Rene